ricgu/rem-sass-helpers/README.md

 	font-size: 16px;
 	font-size: 1rem;

+Is it possible to add multiple values as well:

+	@include make-property(margin, 10px 15px);

 You can also change the global variable `$base-font-size` as default it is set `16`.

 ### Credits